Obideyioluwapelumi/SQL_Portfolio_Projects/README.md

-# SQL_Portfolio_Projects
+## SQL Portfolio Projects

-A repository that provides a sample of data analysis work i completed using SQL and includes the following:
+### These repository provide samples of data analysis work i completed using SQL (MySQL)

-# 1
+**The project names are stated below:**

-**Projcets Name:** Analyze Indian Citizens Data
+- Analyze Indian Citizens Data
++ Analyze Nigeria Car sales

-**Project Description:** Wrote SQL queries to answer interesting questions about the Citizen data in India
+- [x] **The project is expected to answer interesting questions about the India citizens and Nigeria car sales**

-**Project Topic:** Data Manipulation, Importing, and Data Cleaning
+- [x] **The topic is aimed at Data Manipulation, Importing, and Data Cleaning**

-# 2

-**Projcets Name:** Analyze Nigeria Car sales

-**Project Description:** Explored data and Wrote SQL queries to answer interesting questions about the prices of cars in Nigeria

-**Project Topic:** Data Manipulation